 - From hospital to home or to another facility when other means of transportation would be considered unsafe due to your medical condition. - From home to hospital for covered inpatient or outpatient treatment when other means of transportation would be considered unsafe due to your medical condition.
 Transport is limited to 100 miles. - When during a covered inpatient stay at a hospital, skilled nursing facility or acute rehabilitation hospital, an ambulance is required to safely and adequately transport you to or from inpatient or outpatient medically necessary treatment. - b) Air or Water Ambulance.
-Covered expenses include charges for transportation to a hospital by air or water ambulance when: - ground ambulance transportation is not available; - your condition is unstable, and requires medical supervision and rapid transport; and - in a medical emergency, transportation from one hospital to another hospital, when the first hospital does not have the required services or facilities to treat your condition and you need to be transported to another hospital, and the two conditions above are met.
+Covered expenses include charges for air or water transportation to the closest facility able to treat the condition when: - ground ambulance transportation is not available; - your condition is unstable, and requires medical supervision and rapid transport; and - in a medical emergency, transportation from one hospital to another hospital, when the first hospital does not have the required services or facilities to treat your condition and you need to be transported to another hospital, and the two conditions above are met.